Vote for your favorite triathlon discipline; swimming, biking, running

 How were All Americans chosen from the rankings?

-All American honors are given to the top five percent in each age group.
-The next five percent receive Honorable Mention honors.
+All American honors are given to the top 10 percent in each age group.

 How many races did I need to compete in to be included in the annual rankings?